syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ### PdfRectangleAnnotation

-Cloud border style can be added to the [PdfRectangleAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfRectangleAnnotation.html) by using the [PdfBorderEffect](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfBorderEffect.html) class.
+Cloud border style can be added to the [PdfRectangleAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfRectangleAnnotation.html) class by using the [PdfBorderEffect](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfBorderEffect.html) class.
 The following code sample explains how to add cloud border styled rectangle annotation in the PDF document.

 {% tabs %}